Wasserwecken/markdownpaper/README.md

 ### Customization
 Because the tool is just a static HTML file, any customizations can be made immediately.
 The default paper style and behavior is embedded directly in the `index.html`.
-There are options to define basic layout and appearance by the `<Config>` tag, which is documented in detail in the section '<a href="#h3-5">3.5.
-Layout configuration</a>'.
+There are options to define basic layout and appearance by the `<Config>` tag, which is documented in detail.

 If the standard or extended markdown elements do not fit your needs, any almost any CSS framework and JavaScript library can be added to the `index.html`.
 The only restriction is the use of static resources, there is no support for NPM modules or TypeScript out of the box.